Norovirus in kids: How to prevent it, and how to cope when that fails

 Use hand sanitizer: Alcohol rubs can help reduce the risk of infection, but they are not a replacement for thorough hand washing.

-Disinfect surfaces: The CDC recommend a solution of 5.25 percent household bleach in water as an effective surface disinfectant for the norovirus.
+Disinfect surfaces: The CDC recommend a solution of household bleach in water (roughly 5–25 tablespoons of household bleach per gallon of water) as an effective surface disinfectant for the norovirus.
 Be sure to disinfect all surfaces immediately after an incident of vomiting or diarrhea.
 It may be helpful to also invest in bleach-based disinfecting wipes and use them whenever you fear a surface may have been contaminated.

 Try not to breathe: OK — breathing is probably not optional, even when it feels like your household has come down with the plague.
 However, it is worth noting how easily the virus can be breathed in, and taking due caution to avoid unnecessary risk.
 Close the toilet seat before you flush; turn your head away if comforting a vomiting child; don’t hang around areas where vomiting or diarrhea has occurred, even after it has been cleaned up.